Glossary of technical writing terms

 instructional design

-The design of instructional materials such as training courses, e-learning systems, and user guides.
-See also information design.
+Instructional design is the design of instructional materials such as training courses, e-learning systems, and user guides.
+Refer also to information design.

 instructions